LordDarkula/chess_py/README.md

 chess_py is available under the MIT license.
 See the LICENSE file for more info.
 Copyright © 2016 Aubhro Sengupta.
 All rights reserved.

+## Talk @Pygotham 2016
+I gave a talk at PyGotham 2016 on this library.
+Abstract can be found [here](https://2016.pygotham.org/talks/324/abstractions-and-building/).

 ## Introduction

 Chess_py is an open source chess client and framework written in python.
 Can create chess matches and provide players with data regarding current position, possible moves and eventual result of the game.
 UCI integration in progress.